x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 - Enabling "Save Contacts" simultaneously on multiple devices (such as an iPad and an iPhone).
 - Accrued sync errors over time.

-In the event you are seeing an inconsistency and it has not been resolved after a short period of time, wait twenty four hours and then restart the app to trigger the reconciliation process.
+In the event you are seeing an inconsistency and it has not been resolved after a short period of time, wait twenty-four hours and then restart the app to trigger the reconciliation process.
 If that does not work, perform the following steps:

 1. Disable "Save Contacts" for the affected account.
 2. Check that all instances of the contacts are removed from the native iOS contacts app.
 If duplicates remain, go to Settings \> Help & Feedback \> Delete All Saved Contacts in order to remove any lingering duplicates.